nosqlbench/nosqlbench/activitytype-stdout/src/main/resources/stdout.md

 - **newline** - whether to automatically add a missing newline to the end of any statements.
    default: true
 - **format** - which format to use.
-If provided, the format will override any statement formats provided by the YAML. valid values are (csv, readout, json, inlinejson, and assignments)
+If provided, the format will override any statement formats provided by the YAML. valid values are (csv, readout, json, inlinejson, assignments, and diag)
+  - When 'format=diag', then the internal construction logic for the binding is logged in detail and nosqlbench exits.
+    This is useful for detailed diagnostics when you run into trouble, but not generally otherwise.
+This provides details that you may include in a bug report if you think there is a bindings bug.

 ## Configuration